machawk1/wail/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Requires node 6.x and npm 3.x see Electron 1.0 [documentation](http://electron.atom.io)
+Requires node 6.x/5.x and npm 3.x see Electron 1.0 [documentation](http://electron.atom.io)

+Use node 6.x for best performance

 ### NPM Scripts
-Use `$ npm run-script name` to execute any of the script names listed below
+Use `$ npm run-script <name>` to execute any of the script listed below

 1. External Dependancies
 * download-externals: Download the required openjdk and memgator version for current operating systems
-    * download-externals-all: Download the required opendjk and memgator for all operating systemss versions supported by this tool
+* download-externals-all: Download the required opendjk and memgator for all operating systems supported by this tool

 2. Development
 * start-dev: Runs both the dev and dev-electron commands
 * dev: Runs the webpack dev server with hot module replacement enabled.
 This serves the content in the src dirctory to the electron shell for the wail-elctron app
 * dev-electron: Start the electron shell for wail-electron

 3. Production
 * package: Build wail-electron for the current operating systems
 * package-all: Builds wail-electron for all supported operating systems
 * package-[windows,linux,osx]: Builds wail-electron for a specific operating systems

+### Shell scripts

+1. bootstrap.sh:

+   Executes npm install and npm run-script download-externals.
+   If you supply the argument build will also execute npm run-script package

+2. doElectron.sh:

 ### Running in development mode
 If you have not done so all ready `npm install`, `npm run-script download-externals` and copy the downloaded openjdk and memgator to the bundled apps directory and finally run `npm run-script start-dev`.

-### Externals
-Currently for development and production we do not copy the downloaded  externals to the bundled app director or the respective realse directory.

-### Ports used
 We use webpack-dev server with `--inline --hot` and requires port 9000 to be free.

-### Package
-Package for current platfom: `npm run-script package` To package for all platforms: `npm run-script package-all`

 ## Major Tasks